Accusations Against UNRWA Proven False: Jordan FM

-(MENAFN- IANS) Amman, May 20 (IANS) Jordan's Foreign Minister Ayman Safadi has said that anyone claiming the situation in the Gaza Strip is improving is not telling the truth, and accusations against the UN Relief and Works Agency for Palestine Refugees (UNRWA) have been proven false.
+(MENAFN- Nam News Network) AMMAN, May 20 (NNN-PETRA) – Jordan's Foreign Minister, Ayman Safadi, said yesterday that, anyone claiming the situation in the Gaza Strip is improving is not telling the truth, and accusations against the UN Relief and Works Agency for Palestine Refugees (UNRWA) have been proven false.

-He made the remarks at a joint press conference in Amman with UNRWA Commissioner-General Philippe Lazzarini, during which he said on Sunday that UNRWA is fulfilling its duty in the Palestinian enclave despite the circumstances of the Gaza conflict, Xinhua news agency report.
+He made the remarks, at a joint press conference in Amman with UNRWA Commissioner-General Philippe Lazzarini, during which he said, UNRWA is fulfilling its duty in the Palestinian enclave despite the circumstances of the Gaza conflict.

 Safadi confirmed that Jordan continues to stand by UNRWA, the role of which cannot be dispensed with or replaced by any other entity, according to a statement by the Jordanian Foreign Ministry.